maulikdave-fh/security/README.md

 ## OAuth2.0 Authorization Framework - For Delegated Access
 1. OAuth 2.0 is a protocol that allows users to grant third-party applications access to their resources without sharing their credentials.
 It uses access tokens to authorize API requests, allowing clients to access protected resources.
 It focuses on granting access to resources, not verifying user identity.
-2. Profiles of access tokens: Identifier-based (Holder of Key - like credit card) and Self-contained (Bearer - like cash).
+2. Profiles of access tokens: Identifier-based (Holder of Key - like credit card - reference token) and Self-contained (Bearer - like cash - value token).
 Self-contained access tokens are easy to scale with distributed applications as they do not require the resource server to validate the token with the authorization server.
 On the other hand, an Identifier-based token is a hard-to-guess string, which the resource server needs to validate by making a call to the authorisation server's introspection endpoint, which adds latency and makes it difficult to scale with distributed applications.
 3. OAuth2.0 Flows - multiple flows - use based on system architecture

 ## OIDC (OpenID Connect) - Identify Layer